evmos/docs/docs/protocol/modules/erc20.md

 Cosmos coins are held on the `x/bank` module (with access to module methods like querying the supply or balances) and ERC-20 Tokens live on smart contracts.
-This problem is similar to [wETH](https://coinmarketcap.com/alexandria/article/what-is-wrapped-ethereum-weth), with the difference, that it not only applies to gas tokens (like $EVMOS), but to all Cosmos Coins (IBC vouchers, staking and gov coins, etc.) as well.
+This problem is similar to [wETH](https://coinmarketcap.com/alexandria/article/what-is-wrapped-ethereum-weth), with the difference, that it not only applies to gas tokens (like EVMOS), but to all Cosmos Coins (IBC vouchers, staking and gov coins, etc.) as well.

 With the `x/erc20` users on Evmos can

-- use existing native cosmos assets (like $OSMO or $ATOM) on EVM-based chains, e.g. for Trading IBC tokens on DeFi protocols, buying NFT, etc.
+- use existing native cosmos assets (like OSMO or ATOM) on EVM-based chains, e.g. for Trading IBC tokens on DeFi protocols, buying NFT, etc.
 - transfer existing tokens on Ethereum and other EVM-based chains to Evmos to take advantage of application-specific chains in the Cosmos ecosystem